LanGuipeng/frozenHE2IHC/README.md

 Deep pathological information-inferred histological staining for enhancing intraoperative diagnosis of breast diseases
 ---

-*This is the official code of HQFace, which is implemented by PyTorch.*
+*This is the official code, which is implemented by PyTorch.*

 **Background**